How statistics are calculated

 Basic architecture of AEP Source

-Data ingestion via third party ETL, ERP, Sales or Adobe applications via launch bring in data into AEP data lake as batches/files.
-Anything gets pushed gets availiable for Experience platform pipeline data gets into AEP traverse to identity graph and profile store instantly.
+Data ingestion via third-party ETL, ERP, Sales, or Adobe applications via Launch brings data into the AEP data lake as batches/files.
+Anything that gets pushed becomes available for the Experience Platform pipeline, allowing data to traverse to the identity graph and profile store instantly.
+This process also supports customer education by providing insights and information that can enhance the overall customer experience.

 The controls native to AEP are Access control: